Online Lottery News

 Prior to 2011, states shied away from online lotteries due to the legal interpretation that they were forbidden by the Wire Act.
 In 2011, New York and Illinois requested that the Justice Department opine on whether the Wire Act was limited to sports betting.
 Specifically, the states were seeking an opinion that selling lottery tickets online to customers in their state borders was not a violation of the Wire Act.
 The Justice Department responded with a legal opinion that stated that the Wire Act did not prohibit these proposed online lottery sales.
 Specifically, it stated that interstate transmissions of wire communications that were not connected with sporting events were not barred.
 In addition, because these sales occur within state borders, UIGEA is not read to prohibit them as well.
 Although there was no federal law explicitly on point, there was nothing prohibiting online lotteries either.

 Because federal law that prohibits interstate sales or communications is not applicable in this instance, online lotteries became a matter of state law which states were free to decide.
 The only prohibition that would result from federal law is a ban on interstate online lottery sales.
-In other words, Ohio residents could not play the Michigan lottery online.
+In other words, Ohio residents could not play on michiganlottery.com or use any the Michigan lottery promo code.
 Outside of that, states are free to enact their own regulatory regimes should they choose to legalize online lotteries.
 It is important to note that this lack of a federal prohibition applies to both online lottery games and well as online sales of lottery tickets.

 Where can you Play Online Lotteries?